Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

 \subsubsection{Performance}

-The response time includes time spent on data preprocessing, data partition and aggregation, data representation and visualization generation.
+The response time includes time spent on data filtering, data partition and aggregation, data representation and visualization generation.
 The difference between federated visualization and traditional visualization methods lies in the data representation phase.
-The timing measurement indicates the impact of factors such as the granularity of data partitioning, the number of training rounds, the number of training epochs, and the number of clients.
+The timing measurement indicates the impact of factors such as the granularity of data partitioning, the number of training rounds, and the number of clients.

 \textbf{Query-based scheme.} Compared with traditional centralized visualization, extra time is spent on data encryption.
 It mainly includes three parts: generating random vectors, exchanging random vectors, encrypting and decrypting data.
 We assume that both the number of clients and the granularity of data partitioning affect the response time.